-- Over 80% of foodservice sales in Australia will go through either a QSR, a full service restaurant (FSR) or a pub, club and bar - Within foodservice, beef has strong volume share in FSR and takeaway along with institutions (such as aged care and hospitals) and has opportunity in the event/leisure space. - A key trend for beef has been the emergence of fast casual outlets that have forced up expectations of consumers.
-This trend has created a race among traditional QSR operators to 'premiumise' their brands and offering - this includes the removal of additives, introduction of natural ingredients and updated outlet decors (Source: GlobalData).
+- Over 80% of foodservice sales in Australia will go through either a quick service restaurants (QSR), a full service restaurant (FSR) or a pub, club and bar. - Within foodservice beef has strong volume share in FSR and takeaway along with institutions (such as aged care & hospitals) and has opportunity in the event/leisure space. - A key trend for beef has been the emergence of fast casual outlets that have forced up expectations of consumers.
+This trend has created a race among traditional QSR operators to "premiumise" their brands and offering - this includes the removal of additives, introduction of natural ingredients and updated outlet decors (Source: GlobalData).